-Ctenophores. or comb jellies, are common names for animals in the Phylum Ctenophora.
+Ctenophores, or comb jellies, are the common names for animals in the Phylum Ctenophora.
 In American English, the name is pronounced with a silent "c", as "teen-o-four" or "ten-o-four".
 The preliminary "c" is pronounced in most European languages (as a syllable "ka").
 Ctenophores are characterized by eight rows of cilia, which are used for locomotion.
 The cilia in each row are arranged to form a stack of combs, also called comb plates, or ctenes; thus the name ctenophore comes from the Greek, meaning "comb bearer".
-[The more complete derivation, provided by fans H. Foundalis and T. Christopoulos, is that "ctena" means comb in ancient Greek (in Modern Greek, too: "ktena"), and "phora" is a morphological ending that comes from the Greek verb "pherein", to bear (Mod.
-Greek: "phero").]
+[The more complete derivation, provided by H. Foundalis and T. Christopoulos, is that "ctena" means comb in ancient Greek (in Modern Greek, too: "ktena"), and "phora" is a morphological ending that comes from the Greek verb "pherein", to bear (Modern Greek: "phero").]

 Ctenophores are fairly simple animals that live only in marine waters; they can be found in most marine habitats, from polar to tropical, inshore to offshore, and from near the surface to the very deep ocean.
 There are probably about 100-150 species of ctenophores throughout the world's ocean, although most of these are poorly known.
 I have compiled a list of all valid scientific names for the Phylum Ctenophora, meant to be useful for ctenophore biologists, but which has links to various images of ctenophores on the web that others may also find interesting.